 Set against the backdrop of social change, poverty, and revolution, a love triangle develops.
 The little girl on all of the Les Mis posters is Fantine’s daughter, Cosette.
 She grows into a lovely young woman, played by Amanda Seyfried.

 Her duet with Eddie Redmayne (My Week With Marilyn) is sweet and tender.
-You can even see a butterfly fluttering on the fence as they sing A Heart Full of Love, with poor street urchin, Eponine in the background, singing about her unrequited love for Marius.
+You can even see a butterfly fluttering on the fence as they sing A Heart Full of Love, with a poor street urchin, Eponine in the background, singing about her unrequited love for Marius.

 Get your tissues ready when Eponine, played by Samantha Barks sings On My Own and A Little Fall of Rain.
 Samantha played the role of Éponine in the West End production of Les Misérables and in the 25th Anniversary Concert of Les Misérables at the O2 Arena in 2010.